SoyGema/pySC2_minigames/README.md

 * No camera movement required (single-screen)
 * Target skill(s): Kiting

-### Notes for scripted agent and/or agent Policy Design
+### Notes for scripted agent and/or agent Policy Design (separate good agents from bad ones)
-* Optimal policy might learn micro strategy to move Stalkers away from zealots and atack them in distance
+* Optimal policy might learn micro strategy to move Stalkers away from zealots and atack them in distance .
+Focusing on attacking one zealot until it's dead seems to have an optimal outcome.